peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 ### How is this useful?

-Here’s a situation where partial application comes in handy.
 Say you want to fetch three different resources from an API, your code might look something like this:

 ```js
 const apiBaseUrl = 'https://api.myapp.com/api/v1'